hashicorp/web-unified-docs/README.md

 ### Quick Start

 To get a migration preview running, run `make` from the root of this repo.
+Once this command completes the following endpoints should be working:

+- http://localhost:3000 - A running instance of the current dev-portal frontend application that is configured to pull content from the local `public` direcotry.

+- http://localhost:8000 - An instance of the content API endpoint that serves content from the local `public` directory.
+Here is example of a request http://localhost:8080/api/content/terraform/doc/v1.1.x/cli that can be used to test this endpoint.

 To spin this down gracefully, run `make clean` in a separate terminal.
 If you wish to remove the local Docker images as well, you can specify `make clean CLEAN_OPTION=full`.